ysharplanguage/FastJsonParser/README.md

 Starting with [version 1.9.9.7](https://www.nuget.org/packages/System.Text.Json), Stefan Gössner's [JSONPath](http://goessner.net/articles/JsonPath) is also supported.

-For a reference example, in three or four steps :
+For a reference example, in four or five steps :

-**Step \#1**, have an object model / type system to hydrate :
+**Step \#1**, have defined somewhere a target object model / type system to hydrate :

              namespace Test
              {